Top 15 Things to do in Gracia, Barcelona

 Have A Real Coffee

-Some of the top coffee shops in Barcelona can be found in Gracia: Syra, Nabucco, and Onna, offering up micro-roast coffee and yummy bites to accompany a gourmet coffee.
+Some of the top coffee shops in Barcelona can be found in Gracia: Syra, Nabucco, and Onna, offering up micro-roast coffee and yummy bites.

 Join The Gracia Celebrations

 One of the most emblematic celebrations in Barcelona is the Fiestas de Gracia, a week-long celebration taking place in August.
 The streets of Gracia become alive with decorations done by the neighborhood associations with recycled materials and there is a competition for which street is best decorated as well as music stages set up around the neighborhood.
 The festivities go throughout the day and night.

 Barcelona is the “it” place to try eclectic cuisine and Kuai Momos in Gracia is the perfect place to do so.
 Owned by Jordi Brau, Catalan-Italian chef who lived for seven years in South-East Asia, this restaurant pays homage to his passion for travel and for Asia.

 Drink Vermut At La Vermu